Spring Hill, Queensland: History

 On Sunday 3 December 1876, a Baptist Church was opened in Fortescue Street.
 In February 1889, services ceased at the church building in preparation for its relocation to Nundah., where it reopened as the Nundah Baptist Church on Sunday 9 June 1889.
 In 1890, the Baptist City Taberacle opened at 163 Wickham Terrace in Spring Hill.

 A government laboratory and animal facility was built in the 1890s adjacent to the Brisbane Grammar School on College Road.
 It was known as the Bacteriological Institute from 1900 to 1910.

 Between 1903 and 1947, trams ran up Edward Street and along Leichhardt Street to Gregory Terrace.
 This tram line, operated by the Brisbane City Council, was the steepest in Australia, with a maximum gradient of 1 in 8.
-After its closure the trams were initially replaced with diesel buses, but in 1951 these were replaced by a trolley-bus service.
+After its closure in1947, the trams were initially replaced with diesel buses, but in 1951 these were replaced by a trolley-bus service.
 This was in turn replaced by diesel buses in 1968.
-The Brisbane City Council continues to provide bus services to the suburb.

 The suburb was also served by trams along Boundary street and St Pauls Terrace, with this service being replaced by buses in 1969.

 On 22 September 1976, a mass shooting and hostage crisis occurred on Boundary Street when 36-year-old William Robert Wilson killed two people and wounded four others at random before taking five hostages.
 He surrendered to police after an hours-long standoff and was sentenced to life imprisonment in 1980.